Fernand Kashama: Professional career

-Calgary Stampeders

-Kashama was selected by the Calgary Stampeders in the 2008 CFL Draft with the 16th overall pick.
+Kashama was selected by the Calgary Stampeders in the 2008 CFL draft with the 16th overall pick.
 He returned to Western Michigan in 2008 for his senior season before signing with Calgary on May 8, 2009.
 Kashama was originally listed as a linebacker when he joined Calgary but converted to fullback for the season.

-Winnipeg Blue Bombers

 On October 8, 2010, Kashama signed as a free agent with the Winnipeg Blue Bombers for the remainder of the 2010 season.

 Personal

 Kashama's older brother Alain, also plays for the Stampeders.
 His other brother Hakeem played for three CFL teams and his cousin Tim Biakabutuka played for the NFL's Carolina Panthers.
-Kashama also has a younger brother Bronley who will attend Eastern Michigan University starting in 2009.
+Kashama also has a younger brother Bronley who attended Eastern Michigan University.